DANIEL WELTLINGER - SAMOREAU - RELEASED MARCH 2017

 Reinhardt, it consists of Weltlinger's own compositions – from lilting

 waltzes to surging swing – played with a band including his long-term

 collaborator Lulo Reinhardt (Django's great-nephew) on guitar.
 Several

 tracks have no fewer than five acoustic rhythm guitars (played by Lulo

-and his nephews, underpinned by Harold Becher's bass) creating the sort
+and his nephews, underpinned by Harald Becher's bass) creating the sort

 of thrust usually associated with jet engines, and if that wasn't going